-We are still working with members of the Interagency Communications Interoperability System (ICI) regarding our affiliate radio ID efforts and the programming of the regional (ISSI) interoperability Talkgroups.
-Although progress has been slow, we are happy to report that all but five agencies have programed the regional channels on their radios.
-We are continuing to move this interoperability effort forward, while we are also working on planning for the ISSI connections in the region.
-On July 17, 2025, Authority staff attended the regional planning group call where we discussed these efforts and the need for further gap analysis by Motorola Solutions, Inc. (MSI).
+We are continuing to work with members of the Interagency Communications Interoperability system (ICI) regarding our affiliate radio ID efforts and the programming of the regional Inter RF Subsystem Interface (ISSI) interoperability talk groups.
+Although progress has been slow, we are happy to report that all but five agencies have programmed the regional channels on their radios.
+We are continuing to move this interoperability effort forward, while we work on planning for the ISSI connections in the region.
+On July 17, 2025, and on September 18, 2025, the Authority staff attended the regional planning group call where we discussed these efforts and the need for further gap analysis by Motorola Solutions, Inc. (MSI).
 We are continuing to work with representatives from MSI regarding this effort, and we hope to have more to report next month.

-On July 24, 2025, Authority Staff met with personnel from the Long Beach Police Department (LBPD) and the Long Beach Office of Information Technology regarding the planned ISSI connection to LA-RICS.
-The meeting was very productive, and we hope to have the ISSI in place as the LBPD moves to their new Land Mobile Radio (LMR) system in the near future.
-Authority staff has continued with our coordination efforts with the Los Angeles Police Department (LAPD), however there is nothing new to report as of this date.
-Our interoperability efforts with the California Highway Patrol (CHP) and Cal OES are moving forward, we met with personnel from both agencies several times over the last two months and we hope to have a connection with the new California Radio Interoperable System (CRIS) in a few months.
+On July 24, 2025, the Authority Staff met with personnel from the Long Beach Police Department and the Long Beach Office of Information Technology regarding the planned ISSI connection to LA-RICS.
+The meeting was very productive, and we hope to have the ISSI in place as the Long Beach Police Department moves to their new LMR system soon.
+The Authority staff are continuing coordination efforts with the Los Angeles Police Department (LAPD).
+On September 23, 2025, the Authority staff met with members of the mayor's office to discuss interoperability efforts for the LAPD and the region.
+On September 30, 2025, the Authority staff met with executives from the LAPD to work on interoperability.
+Our interoperability efforts with the California Highway Patrol (CHP) and the California Governor's Office of Emergency Services (Cal OES) are moving forward.
+We have met with personnel from both agencies several times over the last three months and hope to have a connection with the new California Radio Interoperable System (CRIS) in a few months.